EllipticEllipsis/oot/tutorial/introduction.md

 which is intended to be as close to the original code as possible.
 We are doing *matching* decomp: in the right context, the above C compiles into *precisely* the assembly code above, not just equivalent code.

 N.B.
 We are using only publicly available code.
-In particular, we are not looking at any of the recent Nintendo leaks.
+In particular, we are not looking at any of the recent Nintendo source code leaks.
 (These apparently contain very little Ocarina of Time material anyway.)

 Progress of the project can be found at [https://zelda64.dev].
 The long-term goal of this project is to obtain a complete compilable version of the code for every publicly released version of Ocarina of Time (there are also sister projects for Majora's Mask and other Zelda games). *We are not working on a PC Port, and this project will not be making one*, although the resulting code will be very useful if someone does intend to make such a port.